DOMjudge/domjudge/doc/manual/import.rst

 Use the contest abbreviation and year as Contest ID (see the URL in the ICPC CMS).

-Based on the 'ICPC ID', teams and their affilations will be added if they do not exist or updated when they do.
+Based on the 'ICPC ID', teams and their affiliations will be added if they do not exist or updated when they do.
 Teams will be set to 'enabled' if their ICPC CMS status is 'ACCEPTED', of disabled otherwise.
-Affilations are not updated or deleted even when all teams cancel.
+Affiliations are not updated or deleted even when all teams cancel.

 .. _CCS specification: https://ccs-specs.icpc.io/2021-11/ccs_system_requirements#appendix-file-formats